CAST-Extend/com.castsoftware.uc.checkanalysiscompleteness/readme.md

 ## Todos

 - search for class fullnames in xml

-- Debug sheet
-    - put number of files of each step
 - have error message of file.exe somewhere...
 - group xml per namespace/dtd...

 ## Problems

 - root detection when cannot find managment base
-  - for example we miss ...
-  - tryed deploy\app name but we take the external files in C++ !!
-    - get_file + external ?
-    - .h are useless and do not constitute the necessity to add an AU
 - unalaysed source
   - we point to tests whereas they have probably been excluded on purpose